BCDevOps/platform-services/monitoring/sysdig/operator/readme.md

 ## Development Approach
 There is a python client if desired, found here: https://github.com/draios/python-sdc-client

 We decided to leverage the native API with Ansible for building the Operator functions.
-The following code can be helful when creating the Ansible URI tasks: https://github.com/draios/python-sdc-client/blob/master/sdcclient/_common.py
+The following code can be helpful when creating the Ansible URI tasks: https://github.com/draios/python-sdc-client/blob/master/sdcclient/_common.py

 ### Build Process
 The build process is a combination of GitHub Actions and OpenShift Builds.